IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 Γ_msh = view(msh, Γ)
 ```

-Finally, you can visualize the mesh using:
+Finally, we can visualize the mesh using:

 ```@example geo-and-meshes
 using Meshes, GLMakie